Abandoned & Little-Known Airfields:

 Dan Plute reported in 2007, “Currently Cedar Grove Composting occupies the site.”

-the composting operation covered the site of the former airport, with not a trace remaining of Cedar Grove Airpark.
+In a 2017 aerial photo, the composting operation covered the property, with not a trace remaining of Cedar Grove Airpark.

 The site of Cedar Grove Airpark is located north of the intersection of Cedar Grove Avenue Southeast & 217th Avenue Southeast.